 Cross Registration Guidelines:

-1. You must be in good academic standing and be a full-time matriculated student to cross-register.
+1. You must be in good academic standing to cross-register.

 2. Only courses that will transfer into your degree program will be approved.
 FIT

-students are to submit the Course Equivalency Form (pdf) along with course descriptions to the Registrar's Office.
+students are to submit the Course Equivalency Form (pdf) along with course descriptions to the Registrar's Office before starting the online

 5. Cross-registered courses do not count towards residency course requirements for graduation.